Freddie and Frieda Falcon

 Freddie and Frieda Falcon are the mascots of Bowling Green State University in Bowling Green, Ohio.
 The pair are anthropomorphized peregrine falcons.
 They are somewhat of a rarity among collegiate mascots, being one of the few male-female mascot pairs in existence.
 In 2006 they were both named "Best Collegiate Mascot" at the 2006 NCA Cheer Camp in Nashville, Tennessee at Vanderbilt University.

 The Falcon

-Bowling Green State University was originally known as Bowling Green Normal University, designated a normal school because its purpose was to train teachers.
+Bowling Green State University was originally known as Bowling Green State Normal College, designated a normal school because its purpose was to train teachers.
 Because of this, their athletic teams were referred to by a variety of nicknames, such as the "B.G.
 Normals" and the "Teachers".
 As the necessity of a mascot and nickname became more apparent over the years, Ivan "Doc" Lake, the sports editor of the local newspaper, decided to come up with a fitting name.
 In 1927, after reading about falconry, he decided on "Falcons" because the birds were powerful and highly trained, much like the University's athletes.